Knowledge base

 Setting up a zone delegation

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.

-- Click on DNS area in the left side menu.
+- Click on DNS Zone in the left sidebar.

-- Click on the tab Advanced view.
+- Click on the Advanced view tab.

-- Click on the button + :
+- Click on the + button:

 - Enter the desired subdomain (e.g.